Instagram: Censorship by countries

 Censorship has occurred in several countries.

 China

 Instagram has been blocked by China following the 2014 Hong Kong protests as many confrontations with police and incidents occurring during the protests were recorded and photographed.
 Hong Kong and Macau were not affected as they are part of special administrative regions of China.
-Sometimes the phrase "Chinese Instagram" is used to refer to Xiaohongshu, a competitor social media app which is not to be confused with Instagram.
+Sometimes the phrase "Chinese Instagram" is used to refer to Xiaohongshu, a competitor social media app.

 Cuba

 The Cuban government blocked access to several social media platforms, including Instagram, to curb the spread of information during the 2021 Cuban protests.

 Iran

 Instagram was one of the last freely available global social media sites in Iran.
 According to the IFJ, Instagram is popular among Iranians because it is seen as an outlet for freedom and a "window to the world".

 Still, Iran has sentenced citizens to prison for posts made on their Instagram accounts.
 The Iranian government blocked Instagram periodically during anti-government protests in 2019-20.
 In July 2021, Instagram temporarily censored videos with the phrase "death to Khamenei".

 As of September 2022, it was blocked permanently, along with WhatsApp, with an exception made for tourists and corporations who request its use.